Operation Buckthorn: The SBS Board And Secure The Grande Tema

 After nearly 12 hours of the Grande Tema travelling in circles in the Thames Estuary, the Prime Minister, Teresa May, signed off on a military intervention.

 According to press reports, at around 11pm on the 21st, members of X Squadron of the Special Boat Service (SBS) carried out an assault on the Grande Tema.
 The SBS team - armed with assault rifles and wearing night vision goggles - fast-roped onto the ship from Royal Navy Merlin helicopters.
 The Sun reports that the crew had been instructed to switch off the ship's lights as the operation commenced.

 The Special Forces commandos proceeded to rapidly restore order, without any injuries to any parties.
 After the SBS had confined the suspected stowaways in a secure cabin, the Grande Team docked at Tilbury, where it was boarded by police.
 Essex Police later announced that four men had been arrested under the Immigration Act.

-The rescue mission itself, code named Operation Buckthorn, started a formation of two Merlin Mk3i and two Wildcat HMA2 helicopters travelling from the Commando Helicopter Forces base at RNAS Yeovilton, Somerset to the SBS base in Poole, Dorset.
+The rescue mission itself, code named Operation Buckthorn, started with a formation of two Merlin Mk3i and two Wildcat HMA2 helicopters travelling from the Commando Helicopter Force base at RNAS Yeovilton, Somerset to the SBS base in Poole, Dorset.
 The helicopters then moved the SBS to a staging area at the former RAF Manston in Kent.
 At around 10:45pm, the helicopters took off, bound for the Grande Tema.